Jamalkiraj/Devops_Lab/ReadMe.txt

 UI Updates: Update the user interface based on the data received.
 Notifications: Use push notifications for important alerts.
 Remote Commands: Allow users to send commands back to the Raspberry Pi.

+MILESTONES:
+creating a module for remote access app development creating a home automation system acheiving the remote access